 Our research areas are varied.
-We have considerable strengths in areas such as: gender studies, social theory, health and illness, migration and ethnicity, work and employment, political sociology, the sociologies of religion, bioscience, markets, knowledge, media, quantitative sociology, criminology and education.
+We have considerable strengths in race, gender, migration, social theory, media, political sociology, quantitative sociology, criminology and education.
 This is important and relevant to you because our research informs our postgraduate teaching.
 All of our Masters programmes have compulsory core modules.
-In addition to these, you’ll have the freedom to select from our specialist choices.
+In addition to these you’ll have the freedom to select from our specialist choices.
 These core and specialist choices are informed by our diverse research interests.

-Our department is structured with five vibrant research clusters:
+Our department is structured within three vibrant research clusters:

 - Economy, Technology, Expertise

 - Justice, Authority and the Geopolitical

 Each research theme has its own specific orientation and way of working in terms of collaborating on research grant applications, discussing work in progress, and organising seminars and symposia.
 Colleagues also participate in the activities of the two Research Centres hosted within the department - the Social Theory Centre and the Centre for the Study of Women and Gender - as well as in interdisciplinary programmes across the university and beyond.
 We strongly encourage you to actively participate in our dynamic research activities.